Nationals Park: Seating

-The stadium features three levels of upscale luxury seating.
-The largest of the three, the Norfolk Southern Club, is a two-story indoor lounge exclusively for fans with tickets in sections 206–221.
+The stadium features three premium clubs that are not on the suite level.
+The largest of the three, the FIS Champions Club, is a two-story indoor lounge exclusively for fans with tickets in sections 206–221.
 The lounge is 33000 sqft and features various food entities, live television broadcasts of the game on dozens of TVs, and views of the Anacostia River.
-It was previously named the Stars and Stripes Club until the naming rights were purchased by Norfolk Southern Railway in 2014.
+In 2021, various displays highlighting the history of baseball in the District of Columbia and awards won by the Nationals and their players were installed.
+It was previously named the Stars and Stripes Club from 2008-2014 and the Norfolk Southern Club from 2014-2021 until the naming rights were purchased by FIS following the 2021 season.

 The PNC Diamond Club, the naming rights of which were purchased by PNC Bank, is on the field level between the two dugouts.
-It was remodeled and expanded into two floors before the 2016 season.
-The Delta Sky360 Club seats are located right behind home plate and are the most expensive seats in the stadium and include access to an indoor lounge.
-It was previously named the Lexus Presidents Club until Delta Airlines purchased the naming rights in 2016.
+It was remodeled and expanded into two floors before the 2016 season and features a gourmet buffet and all-inclusive food and drink.
+The Terra Club seats are located directly behind home plate and are the most expensive seats in the stadium.
+Like the PNC Diamond Club, seats in the Terra Club feature all inclusive food and drink and include access to an indoor lounge with a gourmet buffet and views of the Nationals batting cages and press conference room.
+It was previously named the Lexus Presidents Club from 2008-2015 and the Delta Sky360 Club from 2016-2021 until Terra purchased the naming rights prior to the 2022 season.

 As features were changed, added, or removed, seating capacity has changed repeatedly since the stadium opened; the number of seats has dropped slightly several times since it opened in 2008.
 In the inaugural 2008 season, seating capacity was 41,888; as of 2016, the seating capacity is 41,313.
 The seating capacity increased to 41,339 in 2017.
+By 2023, the seating capacity had increased to 41,373.

 Nationals Park contains a split in the upper deck, a homage to Griffith Stadium.